 Examines sociological aspects of alternative futures and the role of contemporary behavior in creating those futures.
-Analysis of projections in selected areas such as family, technology, work and leisure.
+Analysis of projections in selected areas such as family, technology, work and leisure

 510. Sociology of Deviance (3) I, II

-Prerequisite: Sociology 101.
+Prerequisite: Sociology 101

 Survey of many alleged abnormal phenomena in society as seen in society today in various forms of individual, family, community and world disorganization, such as crime, prostitution, extreme alcoholism, migratory workers, divorce, revolution, war, etc.

-512. Sociology of Conflict (3)

-Prerequisite: Sociology 101.

-Conflict as a social process: background, forms and consequences at the interpersonal, intergroup, class and international levels from a sociological frame of reference.
-Major theories of social conflict.

-513. Criminology and Penology (3) I, II
+513. Criminology (3) I, II

-Prerequisite: Sociology 101.
+Prerequisite: Sociology 101

-The extent and characteristics of crime; consideration of physical, mental, economic and sociological causes of crime; study of methods of penal discipline, prison labor, parole and probation; programs of prevention.
+The extent and characteristics of crime; consideration of physical, mental, economic and sociological causes of crime

 514. Juvenile Delinquency (3) I, II

-Prerequisite: Sociology 101.
+Prerequisite: Sociology 101

 The nature and extent of delinquency; the causative factors involved; methods of control and prevention, with special attention to the protective and remedial measures offered by the school, home, juvenile court, correctional institutions and camps, probation and parole, and recreational agencies.

-515. Societal Processing of Criminals and Delinquents (3) Prerequisite: Sociology 101.
+515. Societal Processing of Criminals and Delinquents (3)

 Sociological features of social processing of criminals and delinquents in terms of sociological theory, concepts and research.

-516. Sociology of Punishments and Corrections (3) Prerequisite: Sociology 101.
-Historical, theoretical and empirical analyses of punishment and rehabilitation, analysis distribution of contemporary correctional settings, and examination of prison populations and alternatives to prison.
-519. Topics in Comparative Societies (3) Prerequisite: Sociology 101.
+516. Sociology of Punishments and Corrections (3)

+Historical, theoretical and empirical analyses of punishment and rehabilitation, analysis of Contemporary correctional settings, and examination of prison populations and alternatives to prison.

+518. Women and Crime (3)

+Prerequisite: Sociology 101

+Female criminality in our society and the feminist movements.
+Examination of social science literature on women and crime and the experience of women with the criminal justice system, the experience of women in prison, crimes against women, and how sexuality has been treated as crime.

+519. Topics in Comparative Societies (3)

+Prerequisite: Sociology 101.

 Analysis of contemporary social structure, the process of modernization and current social problems in selected areas of the world.
 May be repeated with new content.
-See class schedule for specific content.
+See Class Schedule for specific content.
 Maximum credit six units.

-520. Industrial Sociology (3) I, II
+520. Industrial Sociology (3) I, II Prerequisite: Sociology 101 Group relationships within economic organizations.

-Prerequisite: Sociology 101.

-Group relationships within economic organizations.
 Problems of leadership, morale and conflict.
 Some attention to the sociology of occupations and professions.

-11-80662

-521. Sociology of Occupations and Professions (3) I, II
+521. Sociology of Occupations and Professions (3) I, II Prerequisite: Sociology 101.

-Prerequisite: Sociology 101

 Division of labor, status ranking of occupations, authority structures, occupational and professional organization, occupational socialization, problems of identity and role conflict.

-523. The Sociology of Mental Illness (3) I, II
+523. The Sociology of Mental Illness (3) I, II Prerequisite: Sociology 101.

-Prerequisite: Sociology 101

 The social definition, ecology and control of mental illness across various societies.
 The implications of social differentiation, stratification and urbanization upon the incidence, prevalence and control of mental illness and the use of these empirical problems for sociological research.

 525. Minority Group Relations (3) I, II

-Prerequisite: Sociology 101
+Prerequisite: Sociology 101.

 Theories of ethnic prejudice.
 Analysis of racial and ethnic discrimination.
-Analytical inquiry into sources of friction and causes of conflict between majority and minority groups.
+An analytical inquiry into sources of friction and causes of conflict between majority and minority groups.

 526. Medical Sociology (3) I, II

 Prerequisite: Sociology 101.